core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported:

-Insert the following step between step 2 and step 3:

-A. If the request was a registration and the response has a Partial IV, verify for replay as specified in {{replay-notifications}}.

 Insert the following step between step 5 and step 6:

-B. If the request was a registration:

-  * If the client has previously received a successful notification to the registration (active observation) or if Inner Observe is present:

-    - If the Partial IV is not present in the response, then go to 8.

-C. If Inner Observe is present then:
+A. If Inner Observe is present then:

-  * If the request was not an Observe registration, then go to 8.
+  * If the request was not an Observe registration or if the Partial IV is not present in the response, then go to 8.

-  * If the request was an Observe registration and the Partial IV is present in the response then follow the processing described in {{notifications}} and {{replay-notifications}}:
+  * If the request was an Observe registration then follow the processing described in {{notifications}} and {{replay-notifications}}:

   - initialize the Notification Number (if first successfully received notification), or
   - overwrite the Notification Number (if the received Partial IV was greater than the Notification Number).

 Replace step 8 of {{ver-res}} with:

-D. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+B. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
 An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

 # Web Linking